Warburg Research Analysts Give TAG Immobilien (ETR:TEG) a €31.00 Price Target

-Warburg Research set a €31.00 ($35.23) price target on TAG Immobilien (ETR:TEG) in a report issued on Wednesday, Borsen Zeitung reports.
+Warburg Research set a €31.00 ($35.23) target price on TAG Immobilien (ETR:TEG) in a report issued on Tuesday morning, Borsen Zeitung reports.

 TAG Immobilien AG, a real estate company, acquires, develops, and manages residential real estate properties in Germany.
 It also operates commercial real estate properties.
 As of December 31, 2020, the company managed approximately 88,300 residential units.
 The company was formerly known as TAG Tegernsee Immobilien-und Beteiligungs-Aktiengesellschaft and changed its name to TAG Immobilien AG in September 2008.